robertmaynard/Sandbox/README.md

 ## CMakeTrackConfFiles ##
 Working on a test to verify that CMake only tracks the proper configured files, and that ones that don't exist after generation aren't tracked

+## Check CXX Symbols Exist ##
+A look at what we would have to change to have CMake find templated function signatures.

+## ConceptualExecutive  ##
+An attempt to create a delayed execution pipeline that could be used by Dax/VTK-m.

+## CudaStackCopy ##
+Checking the limits of what you can construct on the stack in CUDA.

 ## DumpTags ##